Lily-G1/docker-flask-demo/README.md

 - Restart Jenkins using systemctl on the command line OR via the U.I using 'safe restart'
 - Build project
 - Check Dockerhub to confirm that image was pushed successfully

+## Note:
+- Edit the image name on the Jenkinsfile to your preference